 This poem was penned after the death of King Charles I, who was beheaded outside Whitehall Palace in London on the afternoon of January 30th, 1649, exactly 368 years ago, today.

 "He nothing common did or mean

 It looked sad and forlorn sitting by the side of the Creamery road as though it knew that it had long been abandoned.
-I first noticed it one rainy afternoon when I was almost seven years old and I can still vividly recall the…Continue
+I first noticed it one rainy afternoon when I was almost seven years old and I can still vividly recall the sweet scent of wild honeysuckle, hanging heavily on the air that…Continue

 In August 1649 the New Model Army, led by Oliver Cromwell, went to Ireland to re-occupy the country following the Irish Rebellion of…Continue